 Shop Your Wardrobe – Former shopaholic Jill Chivers has created two online programs for compulsive shoppers.
-Her “Conscious Clothes Shopping 6 Week Mini-Course” is a short course that provides you with the input to start improving your relationship to shopping.
-Her premium program, “My Year Without Clothes Shopping,” is a comprehensive full-year course with monthly themes that touch upon all of the key issues related to compulsive shopping.
+“Conscious Clothes Shopping 6 Week Mini-Course” is a short course that provides you with the input to start improving your relationship to shopping.
+“My Year Without Clothes Shopping” is a comprehensive full-year course with monthly themes that touch upon all of the key issues related to compulsive shopping.
 I took both programs and wholeheartedly recommend them!

 Svelte in Style: How to Look and Feel Great While Losing Weight – Do you put off buying clothes until you lose weight?
 Do you have no idea how to dress your changing body shape?
-This program from Imogen Lamport of “Inside Out Style” and Jill Chivers of “Shop Your Wardrobe” is an interactive workbook full of information, exercises, and activities that are helpful for all women, not just those on a weight loss journey!
-The two main sections of the book address the emotions and habits that may be sabotaging your weight health and show you how to best dress your body in its current and changing shape.
-Also included are two bonus sections on eating and exercising healthily.
-I previously reviewed this book on “Recovering Shopaholic” – read it HERE.
+This program from Imogen Lamport of “Inside Out Style” and Jill Chivers of “Shop Your Wardrobe” is an interactive workbook full of information and exercises that are helpful for all women, not just those on a weight loss journey!
+This book addresses the emotions and habits that may be sabotaging your weight health, how to best dress your body in its current and changing shape, and how to eat and exercise healthily.
+See my review of this book HERE.

 Books on Shopping Psychology & Ethics: